lukekivi/Distributed-File-System/README.md

 ### `app/config/machines.txt`
 ---

 Here is where you declare the hostnames or ip addresses, port numbers, and IDs of each server and the coordinator.
 This is the source of truth for which machines must be acting as servers, and which server is the coordinator.
+The server setup on the machine with the `coordinator` label will set itself up as a coordinator.